CynicDog/infra-tech-notes/README.md

 ### Logging into a remote server with SSH

-Let's simulate the network with two hosts in Docker following the steps below.
+Let's simulate a network with two hosts in Docker following the steps below.
 We will create a Docker network (`ubuntwos`) and there we will run two ubuntu containers, `ubuntu-1` as a server and `ubuntu-2` as a client that connects to the server.

 1. Create a Docker network.
    ```bash